kubesphere/notification-manager/sidecar/kubesphere/3.1.0/README.md

-# kubesphere tenant sidecar
+# Notification tenant sidecar

-kubesphere-sidecar is a tenant sidecar for kubesphere v3.1.0.
+It is a tenant sidecar for kubesphere v3.1.0.